UoB-COMSM0166/2025-group-20/README.md

 ### 3)	The environmental dimension refers to the use and stewardship of natural resources :
 Our game has a minimalistic design, aligning with Jakob Nielsen’s heuristics for user-friendly interfaces (Nielsen, 1994).
 By implementing efficient, object-oriented programming, we’ve optimised performance and reduced unnecessary resource consumption.
 Together, these choices contribute to lower energy usage and potentially reduce e-waste over time.

-Currently, our game is only hosted on GitHub; this is a platform committed to carbon negativity, 100% renewable energy use, and sever circularity (Brescia, 2021).
+Currently, our game is only hosted on GitHub; this is a platform committed to carbon negativity, 100% renewable energy use, and server circularity (Brescia, 2021).
 Hosting our game only on GitHub allows us to contribute to these broader sustainability goals as well as minimising the need for new hardware, as it is accessible through any device, with internet access, via a public repository.
 It also does not require any downloads or installations, reducing storage needs.

 As a digital-only product, Smoothie Operator avoids carbon emissions associated with physical production.
 However, all digital games require energy, but we aim to offset the environmental impact of our game through using GitHub.
 In the future, we hope to explore more hosting platforms that have a similar carbon footprint to GitHub, in order to make our game even more accessible.